Spectra of high-dimensional sparse random geometric graphs: Proof of Theorem

+The sum of the right-hand side over \(r\ge1\) diverges, so Carleman's criterion (see, e.g.,~\cite{bai2010spectral}) shows that \(\nu_\alpha\) is moment-determinate.
+By the method-of-moments theorem, the empirical spectral distribution of \(A/\sqrt{\alpha}\) converges weakly in probability to \(\nu_\alpha\).
+Since \(np=\alpha\), this is the claimed convergence for \(A/\sqrt{np}\), proving Theorem~\ref{thm:constantp}.

-Y.Z. was partially supported by an AMS-Simons Travel Grant.
-This material is based upon work supported by the Swedish Research Council under grant no. 202106594 while Y. Zhu was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall of 2024.
+\paragraph{Acknowledgments} Y.Z. thanks Manuel Fernandez and Aleksa Milojević for identifying a gap in an earlier version of the manuscript.
+In developing the proof of Proposition~\ref{prop:corr}, the authors used OpenAI's ChatGPT with the GPT-5.5 Pro model.
+The authors independently verified the argument and take full responsibility for the final proof.
+Y.Z. was partially supported by Simons Foundation grant MPS-TSM-00013944.
+This material is based upon work supported by the Swedish Research Council under grant no. 2021-06594 while Y.Z. was in residence at Institut Mittag-Leffler in Djursholm, Sweden, during the fall of 2024.